-How can we get sustainable electricity to remote locations?
-And how can we make sustainable energy for all?
+How can we make sustainable energy for all?
 Are mini-grids the answer?
 These are the questions Grantham Scholar Reena Sayani is hoping to answer with her research.

 Now, using her expertise in AI, physics and big energy, Reena is designing sustainable mini-grids (off-grid electricity networks).
 In this interview, Reena explains the global context of energy use and why engineers need to embrace the social sciences.
 Plus she describes how doing fieldwork in rural India inspired her to make better mini-grids.

 There is a dual imperative in energy right now: to electrify more people whilst cutting emissions.
 Currently, 770 million people lack access to adequate electricity (most are in Africa, Asia, and South America).
 And efforts are being made to provide electricity to these people.
 However, 60% of all carbon emissions are caused by energy use.

 One answer to the challenge is to find sustainable energy sources.
 But sustainable sources are not always reliable.
 So we need to fix this.
 We need to optimize the system – and that’s what I’m working towards.

 At the moment there are 3 ways to provide electricity to those without.
 We could extend the existing centralised grid, create individual home systems (such as solar or micro-wind turbines), or make decentralised mini-grids.

 So, first up, we could extend the existing grid to new places.
 And this is the lowest cost option.
 However, the existing grid is usually a mix of renewable and fossil – and we want to decrease the use of fossil.
 Further, it isn’t always possible to extend the grid due to geographical and economical constraints, especially in Africa and India.